the-method/podcast/010101_Hello_World/README.md

 ## Contributing

 As an open source podcast, **our listeners are also our content contributors**.
-After reviewing [CONTRIBUTING.md](CONTRIBUTING.md), make your contribution by:
+After reviewing [CONTRIBUTING.md](CONTRIBUTING.md), make your contribution:

+* Say "Hello World"!
+* Introduce yourself to The Method listeners
+* Tell us why science matters to you

+Leave your message in one of three ways:

 * Join The Method [WhatsApp Group](https://chat.whatsapp.com/KyvDv4sqc3cHP4enDydZI1) and leave a voice note OR
 * Leave a voicemail with your contribution at **(929) 367-7330** OR
 * Email a voice memo to **contact.the.method@gmail.com**

-In your message:

-* Join us in saying "Hello World"
-* Introduce yourself to The Method listeners
-* Tell us why science matters to you

 ## Help wanted on this episode